 In terms of section 75(1) of the Local Government: Municipal Systems Act, a municipal council must adopt by-laws to give effect to the implementation and enforcement of its tariff policy.

 In terms of section 75(2) of the Local Government: Municipal Systems Act, by-laws adopted in terms of subsection 75(1) may differentiate between different categories of users, debtors, service providers, services, service standards and geographical areas as long as such differentiation does not amount to unfair discrimination.

+In furtherance of reusable energy, Council may determine tariffs pertinent to the purchase of surplus energy from consumers, subject to regulations issued and approved by the National Electricity Regulator of South Africa (NERSA).

 The Municipal Council of the Inxuba Yethemba Local Municipality, acting in terms of section 156 of the Constitution of the Republic of South Africa, and read with section 11 of the Local Government: Municipal Systems Act, 2000 (Act No.32 of 2000), hereby adopts the following By-Law: